marita30/CV/README.md

 As a junior full stack developer and future Engineer, I'd like to be able to build softwares simply, starting with the core (Code Side) and what the user can see and get from them.
 I'd like to use my creativity to contribute to companies to give professional, short and quality solutions to any problem that it faces.

+If you want to know more about me, please take a look to this [Personal Experience](https://blog.makersacademy.com/the-chapter-after-nicaragua-1b470effe2b9), 6 minutes read!

 ## Projects

 | Project        | Summary           | Technologies  |